jersonsramos/jersonsramos/readme.md

 - 👨🏽‍💻 I’m currently working on my personal projects;
 - 🌱 I’m currently learning Kotlin and Continuous Integration(CircleCI);
-- 🤔 I’m looking for help with Design Pattern 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I was an I.T. instructor;
+- ⚡️ Fun-Fact: I was working as an I.T. instructor;
 - 📫 How to reach me: jerson@innovativesprout.com;

 <h3>Things I code with</h3>